M-jerez/i18nMessages/README.md

 require_once 'i18nMessages.php';
 i18nMessages::setLocale('fr');

-//Sets all languages to work with. i18nMessages::setlanguages(array('en','es','de','fr'));
+//Sets the languages to work with. i18nMessages::setlanguages(array('en','es','de','fr'));

 //Sets the root directory where is located the languages folder.